jlaplante333/vcrm_tokyo_ai_voice_hackathon_oct25/app/instruction.md

 - Collections are per-user; reference them by name via the `collection` argument.
 The backend scopes to the current user automatically.
 - If the user asks to create or use a collection that doesn’t exist (e.g., "clients"), proceed with tool calls as if it exists; the backend will create it on write.
 - Ask for missing required fields (e.g., collection, document id) before calling tools.
+- When the user is asking to list or fetch data, rely on function calls to do so and mention them only if necessary.
 - When creating a document without an id, let the backend assign one and return it.
 - Summarize results concisely and suggest next steps.